PySpice-org/PySpice/doc/sphinx/source/installation.rst

 Once Anaconda is installed, open the `Anaconda Navigator
 <https://docs.continuum.io/anaconda/navigator/>`_ and launch a **console** for your root environment.

-You can now install PySpice using the `conda` or `pip` command:
+Then the only thing to do to get PySpice on Anaconda is to run this command:

 .. code-block:: sh

-  # preferred and the ONLY THING TO DO to get PySpice on Anaconda !

   conda install -c conda-forge pyspice

-  # or

-  pip install PySpice

-**The next steps are not required for the conda-forge package.**
+**The following steps are not required for the conda-forge package.**

+As an alternative to conda, you can use the pip tool: ``pip install PySpice``

 The easiest solution to install Ngspice on Windows is to use the PySpice tool to donwload and install the Windows 64-bit DLL library for you: